City Architect of Birmingham

-The City Architect of Birmingham was a high-ranking position within the Public Works department of Birmingham City Council and provided the holder with a lot of power in the planning decisions of Birmingham, especially in the post-war period in which Birmingham underwent enormous regeneration.
+The City Architect of Birmingham was a high-ranking position within the Public Works department of Birmingham City Council.
+It provided the holder with a lot of power in the planning decisions of Birmingham, especially in the post-war period, wherein Birmingham underwent enormous regeneration.
 Combined with the City Engineer position, which was held by Sir Herbert Manzoni, the City Architect designed or had an important say in all city council building projects.

-The position was created in the 1950s by the Public Works department to assist the design and construction of large building projects that were prompted by the demands of the growing population and by the vast amounts of money being invested into regenerating areas that had been devastated by the Luftwaffe in the Birmingham Blitz.
-In the 1950s, Birmingham was suffering from a housing shortage for approximately 65,000 families and the council's initial attitude was to construct temporary prefabricated homes.
-However, as demand for longer-lasting flats grew, the council decided that it these were necessary and that the five redevelopment areas, designated by Manzoni, were to be the key foci for modern housing provision.
+The position was created in the 1950s by the Public Works department to assist in the design and construction of large building projects prompted by the demands of the growing population and by the vast amounts of money being invested in regenerating areas that had been devastated by the Luftwaffe in the Birmingham Blitz.
+In the 1950s, Birmingham suffered from a housing shortage for approximately 65,000 families, and the council's initial decision was to construct temporary prefabricated homes.
+However, as demand for longer-lasting flats grew, the council decided that these were necessary and that the five redevelopment areas, designated by Manzoni, were the foci for modern housing provision.